cstubben/tidypubmed/README.md

 Search [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) and download the results.
-The two functions are wrappers for `entrez_search` and `entrez_fetch` in [rentrez](https://github.com/ropensci/rentrez) and will parse the results into a `xml_nodeset` with PMID names.
+The two functions are wrappers for `entrez_search` and `entrez_fetch` in [rentrez](https://github.com/ropensci/rentrez) and will also parse the results into a `xml_nodeset` with PMID names.

 ``` r
 res <- pubmed_search("aquilegia[TITLE]")